react-native-community/rn-diff-purge/README.md

 [the 0.28.0 to the 0.29.0](https://github.com/ncuillery/rn-diff/compare/rn-0.28.0...rn-0.29.0)
-the changes in the `android` files are huge so it may be easier for you to override and reapplied your changes (relinking your 3-rd parties, etc.) **BUT** if you look at the `project.pbjproj`, there is only one flag added, so the best decision for this file is to keep it untouched and report the flag yourself on the right position.
+the changes in the `android` files are huge so it may be easier for you to override and reapplied your changes (relinking your 3-rd parties, etc.) **BUT** if you look at the `project.pbxproj`, there is only one flag added, so the best decision for this file is to keep it untouched and report the flag yourself on the right position.